jaxriemer/NewRepo/Lab 3/README.md

 [Copy of Info Prompt Code](https://github.com/jaxriemer/Interactive-Lab-Hub/blob/733f5fa33417b18b12e3b5e159a439a9e4ea6e6f/Lab%203/info_prompt.sh)

-From a remote browser on the same network, check to make sure your webserver is working by going to `http://<YourPiIPAddress>:5000`.
-You should be able to see "Hello World" on the webpage.

 ### Storyboard

 Storyboard and/or use a Verplank diagram to design a speech-enabled device.
 (Stuck?
 Make a device that talks for dogs.
 If that is too stupid, find an application that is better than that.)